dlion/domenicoluciani/_posts/2014-04-11-how-to-interface-a-nunchuck-with-raspberry-pi.md

 ### On the raspi

-Once you connected everything we need to configure the raspberry to comunicate with the device, I used the [wiringPi](http://wiringpi.com) libraries to do this.
+Once you connected everything you need to configure the raspberry to comunicate with the device, I used the [wiringPi](http://wiringpi.com) libraries to do this.

 1. Load the i2c module with `sudo gpio load i2c`
 2. To verify that the device is seen by the raspberry execute `sudo gpio i2cd`, you will have an output like this: